 - Explain company personnel policies, benefits, and procedures to employees or job applicants.

-HR Assistants with little to no experience tend to make between $25500 and $31360 while the more experienced ones make over $46400 per year.
+HR Assistants with little to no experience tend to make between $27610 and $33550 while the more experienced ones can earn over $48680 per year.

-1 of the easiest ways to increase your salary as A HR Assistant is to move to a higher paying state like DC.
-Right now, the highest paying states for HR Assistants are DC, AK, MA, CA and CT.
+One of the easiest ways to increase your salary as a Human Resources Assistant is to move to a higher paying state like DC.
+Right now, the highest paying states for HR Assistants are DC, CT, MA, AK and NY.

-3 other factors that can increase your salary as A HR Assistant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Human Resources Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other HR Assistants what degree they had when they got the job and most of them said they had a Associates degree followed by High School Diploma.
+We asked other HR Assistants what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.